-On July 1, 2017, Connecticut Water Company finalized its acquisition of the Avon Water Company for approximately \$40.1 million.
+Water is delivered to residential and commercial customers by the Avon Water Company and the Connecticut Water Company.
+In July 2017, the Connecticut Water Company finalized its acquisition of the Avon Water Company for approximately \$40.1 million.
 The transaction was approved by the Public Utilities Regulatory Authority (PURA) on April 12, 2017.
 The Avon Water Company operates as a wholly owned subsidiary of the Connecticut Water Company.
+In October 2019, the Connecticut Water Company reached a merger agreement with San Jose Water Group, becoming a wholly-owned subsidiary of SJW.